White House warns of 'active threat' from Microsoft email hackers | NewsChannel 3-12

 “Is this the first time the National Security Advisor has promoted a specific patch?”
 John Hultquist, the vice president of FireEye’s Mandiant Threat Intelligence arm, wondered aloud.

-“When you wake up to the [National Security Advisor] and [Press Secretary] tweeting about cyber,” tweeted Bailey Bickley, a top spokesperson for the National Security Agency, appending a “starstruck” emoji and quoting Sullivan’s tweet from the night before.
+“When you wake up to the [National Security Advisor] and [Press Secretary] tweeting about cyber,” National Security Agency communications official Bailey Bickley tweeted from her personal account, appending a “starstruck” emoji and quoting Sullivan’s tweet from the night before.

 Comments

-Note: CLARIFICATION: This story has been updated to reflect NSA official Bailey Bickley was tweeting on her personal account and not speaking for the NSA.